chartergreenm/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and ensure that you are making consistent progress.

 Remember to stay flexible and adaptable to changes in the project.
 You may need to re-prioritize tasks or adjust your timeline if something unexpected occurs.
 Additionally, communicate with your team or colleagues frequently to ensure everyone is on the same page and working towards the shared goal.
 Finally, always be learning and growing inyour skill set.
 The more you know, the better you will be able to solve problems and contribute to the success of the team.

+# 2023-12-02
+- "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and potentially introduce bugs.
+It's important to focus on writing clear, maintainable code first, and only optimize when profiling indicates a bottleneck.